nyangweso-rodgers/databases-and-messaging-services/03-messaging/04-redis/Readme.md

   4. We can store data as key value pairs
   5. Downtime is negligible in terms of scaling
   6. It’s open source and stable

+- **Features of Redis**:

+  1. It’s a NoSQL database, which means it does not have structures like tables, rows, and columns, or use statements like SELECT, UPDATE, INSERT, and DELETE, unlike MySQL and Oracle databases.
+  2. Redis utilizes various data structures to store data, including primary ones like String, Lists, Sets, Sorted Sets, and Hashes, as well as additional data structures such as Bitmaps, HyperLogLogs, and Geospatial Indexes.
+  3. Interaction with the data is command-based.

 - **Uses Cases Of Using Redis**